Calendivity/Calendivity-ML/README.md

 ## American Time Use Survey (ATUS) Dataset
 ![Kiku](media/atus.png)
 <h3> Source : https://www.bls.gov </h3>
 This dataset measures the amount of time people spend doing various <b>activities</b>, such as paid work, childcare, volunteering, and socializing.
 We analyzed the datasets within the years from 2017 until 2020.
-There are several dataset files for each year, we only use three of the most important datasets :
+There are several dataset files for each year, we only use three of the most important datasets :<br>
-1. Respondent File Dataset : The respondents' biodata and social circumstances
+1. Respondent File Dataset : The respondents' biodata and social circumstances<br>
-2. Activity File Dataset : list of activities done by the respondents in one day
+2. Activity File Dataset : list of activities done by the respondents in one day<br>
 3. Summary File Dataset : Summary of each respondent corresponds to the activities done by them in one day.
+<br><br>
+The dataset contains more than 450 unique activity codes.
+After processing the data we realize there are similar activities overlapping each other (e.g Eating Lunch and Eating Breakfast).
+Thus, we decided to cut out some of the codes into 431 unique activity codes.